sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_29_KeyboardQuiz/Quiz01.md

 **Description**

-a) As we press 1, A will become 1 because it is the output of an OR gate.
-The magenta wire giving input to the OR gate is 1 that’s why A is becoming 1.
-If A is 1, K will be 1, as it is the output of an OR gate.
-L, M and N will be zeros as they have no inputs.
-So the final output will be 1 0 0 0, which is the binary equivalent of 8.

-b) As we press 1, A will become 1 because it is the output of an OR gate.
-The magenta wire giving input to the OR gate is 1 that’s why A is becoming 1.
-If A is 1, K will be 1, as it is the output of an OR gate.
-L, M and N will be zeros as they have no inputs.
-So the final output will be 1 0 0 0, which is the binary equivalent of 8.

-c) As we press 1, A will become 1 because it is the output of an OR gate.
-The magenta wire giving input to the OR gate is 1 that’s why A is becoming 1.
-If A is 1, K will be 1, as it is the output of an OR gate.
-L, M and N will be zeros as they have no inputs.
-So the final output will be 1 0 0 0, which is the binary equivalent of 8.

-d) As we press 1, A will become 1 because it is the output of an OR gate.
+As we press 1, A will become 1 because it is the output of an OR gate.
 The magenta wire giving input to the OR gate is 1 that’s why A is becoming 1.
 If A is 1, K will be 1, as it is the output of an OR gate.
 L, M and N will be zeros as they have no inputs.
 So the final output will be 1 0 0 0, which is the binary equivalent of 8.

 ---
 ---